chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 This guide details how to set up the load balancer configuration for Chef Automate and Chef Infra Server.

+## Listed below are some ways for setting up load balancer.
+- Using NGINX
+- Using HA Proxy

 ## Load Balancer

 Assuming you have DNS configured with domain names: